 Where, When and How Long?

 Every year the route changes.
 Our expert route planners seek an area vast enough to give several miles of interesting and sufficiently challenging walking while keeping it safe and manageable.
-This year the walk will commence from The Tap Room at the Quantock Brewery, Broadgauge Business Park, Bishop’s Lydeard.
+This year the walk will commence from The Quantock Brewery, Broadgauge Business Park, Bishop’s Lydeard.

-Our shorter 8 mile course will appeal to all and is suitable for less experienced walkers who’ve not done a night orienteering exercise before and the longer 15/16 mile course is designed to give more of a challenge for the more experienced and adventurous.
+Our shorter 8 mile course will appeal to all and is suitable for youngsters or less experienced walkers who’ve not done a night orienteering exercise before and the longer 16 mile course is designed to give more of a challenge for the more experienced and adventurous.

 An early start time should enable you to complete most of the short course in daylight if you and your team are more comfortable with that.
 Please book early if that is important to you.

-Secure parking at Broadgauge Business Park and West Somerset Railway is available but this year you will be allocated a parking area where you must park with your team.
-First start 4:30pm, last 8pm.
-Refreshments at half-way (cost included in the registration fee).
-Minimum team of four, maximum six.
+Secure parking is available.
+First start 4:30pm, last 7:30pm.
+Refreshments are provided at the end of the short route or half way through the long route (cost included in the registration fee).
+Minimum team of four, maximum eight.
 Under 18’s need parental permission, children under 12 by special arrangement – please email to discuss.You need suitable footwear and visibility – Click on the Kit Checklist tab at the top to see what is expected.There is full first aid cover and experienced Search & Rescue teams to keep tabs on your progress.
+This year for the first time we are trialling trackers.
+The Long Route walkers will have one tracker per team to allow us to monitor more closely their whereabouts.
+This trial will enable us to see if it opens the possibility of more varied, and possibly "off piste" routes in the future.
 An ambulance is on stand by at the Control Centre throughout the event.
 All these can be contacted by mobile phone or from any of the many checkpoints along the way.Click here to Enter Online.
 Thank YouOur sincere thanks to all of you, our sponsors and supporters, without whom this event just couldn’t run.Any Questions?Please email ku.gro.yratorelavnotnuat%40olleh